 As can be seen from the photographs in the Hypothyroidism With Normal Blood Test Results topic I was severely hypothyroid even though I had excellent thyroid hormone levels.

 I read a letter to the BMJ (page 1764) that described my condition and asked my GP for a referral to the author.
+(The link downloads a pdf in the background).

 I was started on 25 mcg levothyroxine (L-T4) which gradually increased to 360 mcg L-T4 + 15 mcg L-T3 over a period of four years.
 Most signs and symptoms resolved but I still had an impaired memory and inability to concentrate.
 The treatment gradually migrated to 120 mcg L-T3 which gave a substantial improvement in cognitive function.
 After a few years some signs of thyrotoxicity appeared and the dose was reduced to 90 mcg L-T3.